Renée of France: Early years

 Renée was born on 25 October 1510 at the Château de Blois, Blois, Touraine and was the second daughter of Louis XII of France and Anne of Brittany.
 Anne, who had always fought fiercely to keep Brittany independent of the French crown, tried to will the duchy to Renée, but Louis prevented this, passing the duchy to her elder sister, Claude.

-Renee's early education was undertaken by her governess, Michelle de Saubonne, Madame de Soubise.
+Renée's early education was undertaken by her governess, Michelle de Saubonne, Madame de Soubise.
 Saubonne was a partisan of Anne of Brittany and opposed to Anne's enemy, Louise of Savoy, so after the death of Renée's parents, Louise and her son, Francis I of France, had Saubonne sacked.
 Renée never forgot this, and when she married, she took Saubonne with her.